 - Map folders read only if you don't need write access

-- If you need any API access, make sure you that you not grant to highest permission if you don't need it
+- If you need any API access, make sure that you do not grant permission that aren't needed

 Use Home Assistant User backend

-Instead to allow users to set new login credential in plain text config, use the Home Assistant Auth backend.
+Instead of allowing users to set new login credential in plain text config, use the Home Assistant Auth backend.
 You can enable the access to API with

 auth_api: true.
 Now you are able to send the login credential to auth backend and validate it again Home Assistant.

-We have some sample and helper around that system collected in a GitHub repository.
-Feel free to copy past it or provide your usefully scripts.
+We have some sample and helpers around that system collected in a GitHub repository.
+Feel free to copy and paste it or provide your own scripts.